NativeScript/docs-v7/docs/ui/theme.md

 ### ActionBar

 The theme styles for `ActionBar` are applied via Element (Type) selector.
-In the common case, no additional classes are needed but for custom scenarios, the theme provides [BEM classes](#actionbar-bem-classes).
+In the common case, no additional CSS classes are needed but for custom scenarios, the theme provides [BEM classes](#bem-classes).

 ``` XML
 <!-- The theme styles are applied via the type selectors ActionBar & ActionItem -->